devustine/COS101/fullnotes/03_computer-hardward-components.md

 The power unit supplies power to all the components that require power.
 This includes the fan that cools the operating system and processor, as well as other key components such as the processor itself.
 These components require power, and the power unit naturally supplies power to those parts so they can carry out their functions.

 If you're using a laptop, you would find batteries that provide power from the battery source.
 For desktop computers, the power unit is usually seen as an external component.

-## Session Summary

-That's it for this session.
-In this session, we've looked at computer parts including:

-- The processor
-- Input and output devices
-- Memory (RAM and ROM)
-- Power units

-These components work together to keep the computer operational and running, expanding the functions of the CPU or processor.

-Thank you very much, and I'll see you in the next class.